Thinking of joining us at the Richmond Congregational Church, UCC? Please do – we’d love to meet you!

 - Where should I park?
 Most people park across the street at the library/Post Office parking lot.
-If you have mobility issues or young children, please feel free to park in the spots on Church Street close to the door; otherwise, please park a bit further, to ensure that all who would like to attend can do so.
+If you have mobility issues or young children, feel free to park on Church Street closer to the door.

 - How do I know what’s going on during the service?
-When you enter the church, the ushers will hand you a bulletin, which lists the order of worship for that service.
-It contains the text of the prayers that we will say in unison, and will list the numbers for the hymns that we will be singing.
-You will find most of the hymns in the hymnals in the pew racks.
+When you enter church, greeters will welcome you and hand you a bulletin, which lists the order of worship for that service.
+It contains the text of the prayers, and lists the numbers for the hymns we will be singing.
+We also project our readings, prayers and hymn lyrics during the service.
+If you choose, you may also find bibles and hymnals in the pew racks.

 - Who may take Communion?
 All who seek a relationship with Jesus Christ are invited to take communion.
 We receive communion once a month, usually on the first Sunday.
 In an effort to be all-inclusive, we serve non-alcoholic grape juice and gluten free bread.
 On days when communion is served in the front of church, those who are unable to come forward may signal an usher and be served in their pew.

 - Fellowship – After church, you are invited to join us in the Parlor (at the back of the sanctuary) for fellowship time and refreshments.
 This is a good time to meet members of the congregation, ask questions, and have a hot/cold drink and a snack.
-At that time, children are dismissed from Sunday School to join us.
+At that time, children return from Sunday School activities to join us.

 Accessibility for all people is very important for us at the Richmond Congregational Church.
 In order to be able to welcome all visitors, we have the following:

-- A lift to provide accessibility between floors
+- A lift to provide access to both floors

 - Accessible rest rooms on both floors